Credit Suisse, Taulia act to deal with Greensill insolvency fallout

 There are questions over the insurance contracts that underpinned Greensill’s securities, which were meant to protect investors in the event of a default.

-Japanese insurer Tokio Marine, which provided $4.6 billion of coverage to Greensill credit notes, said that it was investigating the validity of those policies, which it inherited when it bought Insurance Australia Group in 2019.
+Japanese insurer Tokio Marine, which provided $4.6 billion of coverage to Greensill credit notes through an Australian unit, said that it was investigating the validity of those policies, which it inherited when it bought the unit from Insurance Australia Group in 2019.

 A source familiar with the situation said the policies were directly linked to the $10 billion Credit Suisse funds.